openbmc/openbmc-test-automation/CONTRIBUTING.md

             # The doc string above is not phrased as a command.
         ```
-    -   Doc strings should begin with a summary line which one terse, descriptive sentence.
+    -   Doc strings should begin with a summary line which is one terse,
+        descriptive sentence.
 Put additional commentary below.

         Correct example:
         ```